MrIllas/Lightsteam-Engine/README.md

  ### Shader usage
   1. Select a Game Object.
     * Follow "Material file creation and usage" in case of not having a Material.
-  2. Inside the "Material" component unfold the combo and select the name of the desired shader.
+  2. Inside the "Material" component, unfold the combo and select the name of the desired shader.
   3. Edit the uniform values as desired.
     * For 'Sampler_2D', drag a texture from the assets window into the uniforms box.
     * For 'Vec3' and 'Vec4' colour, click the box to open a colour picker pop-up.